Mayfm/my_presentation/README.md

 # 🌸 Hi!
 I'm Mayela, a microbiologist exploring bioinformatics.

-I work with **metagenomic and microbiome data** to study microbial diversity, functional pathways, and ecological interactions.
-I enjoy using tools like **phyloseq,** **kraken** and **KEGG Mapper** to turn sequencing data into biological insights.
+I work with **metagenomic and microbiome data** with metagenomic and microbiome data and exploring bioinformatics as a research approach applicable to biological questions in any context.

-I'm especially interested in the intersection of **microbiology, bioinformatics, and ecology** 🧬🌍.
+I’ve worked with tools like phyloseq, Kraken, and KEGG Mapper, and I enjoy learning new bioinformatics tools and computational

 I'm also part of **RSG Mexico**, where I help organize bioinformatics-related courses, symposia, and journal clubs.